CloudsDocker/misc/English.md

 - **obfuscate**: make obscure, unclear, confuse, blur.
 Obfuscated code is source or machine code that has been made difficult to understand for humans.
 - **subside**: less severe, Become less intense, violent, or severe:
 ‘I'll wait a few minutes until the storm subsides’

+# New words
+- **irreparably**: can be fixed/repaired.
+This action could irreparably damage our relationship.
+His eye got damaged irreparably.